Nanotubes

 Multiwalled carbon nanotubes (MWCNTs) consist of nested single-walled carbon nanotubes in a tube-in-tube structure.

-exceptional tensile strength and thermal conductivity.
+Carbon nanotubes can exhibit remarkable properties, such as exceptional tensile strength and thermal conductivity.
 Most nanotubes have excellent electrical conductivity, and modified CNTs can also function as semiconductors.
 Carbon nanotubes can also be chemically modified.

-many areas of technology, e. g. in electronics, optics, in composite materials (as a replacement or supplement to carbon fibers) and especially to increase the conductivity in active materials of batteries or in polymers / dispersions, etc.
+Due to their special properties, CNTs are already used in many areas of technology, e. g. in electronics, optics, in composite materials (as a replacement or supplement to carbon fibers) and especially to increase the conductivity in active materials of batteries or in polymers / dispersions, etc.